0xcompose/sclass/README.md

 -   interfaces: boolean - whether to exclude interfaces
 -   libraries: boolean - whether to exclude libraries

+// TODO: remove collections and replace it with parsing imports

 -   collections: array of collection **file names** to exclude
     > **ℹ️ Note:** Collections are groups of related contracts that can be defined in `src/collections`.
 We've already have LayerZero, OpenZeppelin and Stargate collections.
 You can create your own collections by adding new file in `src/collections` folder.
 -   contracts: array of contract names to exclude